-Windows 11/10 is an intelligent operating system that assigns the priority of a process to the processor running in the foreground or background.
+Windows 11/10 is an intelligent operating system that assigns priority to processes based on whether they are running in the foreground or background.
 The Operating system also provides the user flexibility to enhance or degrade the priority of a process as per user requirements.

 Windows assigns different priorities to different tasks that are running.
 This way, by assigning a higher priority to more important tasks, it ensures that critical tasks do not get interrupted by less important background tasks.
-While playing multimedia or rendering some heavy graphics or super web browsing, the amount of processor priority requires increases for a process.
+While playing multimedia, rendering heavy graphics, or engaging in intensive web browsing, the processor priority required for a process increases.

 To change the priority of a process:

-3. However, when you close the process and restart the same, the priority for that process is set to default “Normal”.
+However, when you close the process and restart it, the priority for that process is set to default “Normal”.

 TIP: You can also change Process Priority for running processes using the Command line.

-To make sure your priority is saved, you may use this utility named Prio – Process Priority Saver, which is free for personal use.
+To ensure your priority is saved, you can use this free tool called Prio Process Priority Saver.
+It is free for personal use.

 Prio allows a user to save the priority specified by the user for any process.
 Once it is installed it will provide an option in the menu to save the priority of a process.

-Prio will save the applied changes, and every time a new instance of the process is executed; it will hold the priority as set by the user.
-This may come handy when you don’t want to assign the same priority to a process every time you execute it, instead want to do it in one go.
+Prio will save the applied changes, and every time a new instance of the process is executed, it will hold the priority as set by the user.
+This may come in handy when you don’t want to assign the same priority to a process every time you execute it, instead, you want to do it in one go.

-Prio also enhances the standard Processes tab with useful tooltips containing detailed information about each running process; adds an additional TCP/IP tab to display all established TCP connections and all open ports (TCP and UDP), and more.
+Prio also enhances the standard Processes tab with useful tooltips containing detailed information about each running process.
+It adds a TCP/IP tab to display all established TCP connections and all open ports (TCP and UDP), among other features.

 TIP: See this post if you can’t set Process Priority in Task Manager.